 With our fertility issues, I began to read and understand how cutting back on alcohol could help, but something always held me back from stopping altogether.
 It comes back to a glass of wine being a release or reward.
 I managed to cut down on my intake but to stop myself from any excess drinking, the easiest thing to do was to remove myself from social events, as sad as that was.
 However I would allow myself the odd occasion to ‘big’ drink because I felt I deserved to, because of everything else I was cutting back on or missing out on.
 Of course then I’d over-do it and have to deal with how the alcohol made me feel the day after.
 It was a vicious circle.
 I have struggled with this balance of knowing I want to cut back or stop, but not being fully able to, for several years now.

 For me, stopping drinking has been a slow burning process.
 It’s been happening in fits and spurts.
-What finally made me sit up and realise I had to commit, my catalyst as it were, was when my Dad passed away during lockdown.
+What finally made me take note, my catalyst as it were, was when my Dad passed away during lockdown.
 We knew it was going to happen but that doesn’t make it any easier.
 There was a post-funeral gathering late summer (restrictions abided by), followed by another get together on what would have been his birthday.
-I felt I had the right to drink to excess because I had lost someone, but my body and mind obviously didn’t give me a break the next day.
+I felt I had the right to drink to excess because I had lost someone, but my body and mind didn’t give me a break the next day.
 I found myself feeling mentally awful after both events.
 I literally couldn’t handle how the alcohol made me feel the day after when grief was added to the mix.
 Soon after this, I worked with a Fertility Nutritionist and got back to healthy eating, after a lot of lockdown takeaways and I completely stopped drinking.
 Weirdly I think Dad dying gave me the focus I needed.
 But as we hit Winter and were put into the tier systems, my mid-week tipples started to creep in without even realising (shields eyes from the bottle) A few gins on a Thursday, leading into the weekend etc. Then being hit with Christmas being cancelled was an absolute killer (my first one without Dad) This meant that I massively overdid the drinking because everything felt so sad and weird.

 Post Christmas I got back into fitness, having been a static potato for months and I finally recognised the pattern I’d fallen into of casual drinking.
 I stopped the midweek Gin’s and also cut back at the weekends too.
 I actually found being in lockdown (Again!
 Ha!) made this easier as there were no social events.
 When things began to open up, over the summer there were a few gatherings and despite not wanting to drink, I just couldn’t stop myself (again, it’s that thinking of ‘it’s a reward/you deserve’ it notion).
 What gave me the second push I needed, was a mildly boozy get together with friends where I didn’t even drink that much, but slept horrendously and woke feeling awful.
 I was so cross with myself.
 How I felt the next day just wasn’t worth it anymore.
 From this point on I managed 11 weeks without a drop of alcohol.
 I genuinely didn’t want to drink.